futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 #### AddWebApiEndpoints
 Allows you to configure:
+- GlobalRoutePrefix *(optional)*
+  - This is used if you want to specify a global route prefix for all WebApiEndpoint
+  - e.g. "/api"
 - DefaultApiVersion *(mandatory)*
   - This is used if a specific ApiVersion is not provided for a specific WebApiEndpoint
 - DefaultOpenApiInfo *(optional)*